thijsbekke/OctoPrint-Pushover/README.md

 ```
 ## Configuration

-The only thing you have to configure is the user key and set a priority for which event you want to be notified.
+Obtain an API key through the following [Link](https://pushover.net/apps/clone/octoprint) this is not necessary for this plugin to work.

+You also have to enter your user key.
 You can find your own user key on your [Pushover](https://pushover.net) page.
 Copy and paste it to the "user key" field in the settings dialog of the Octoprint-Pushover plugin.
-And then you are done, the rest of the settings are optional.
+And then you are done.

+Additional you can set a priority for each event you want to be notified of.

 ## Features